 In addition to furniture, the commercial uses for white oak include cabinetry, flooring, doors and panels, and millwork.
 It also is used in bridges, shipbuilding, coffins and railroad cars and is the preferred species for tight cooperage such as wine and whiskey casks.

+Oak is featured in this Mission-style cabinet, a 2012 limited edition collector piece from Stickley Furniture.
 Veneers: A Fritz Kohl Handbook says white oak is a wood held in high esteem in both the lumber and veneer trades.
 “The white oak can be used universally in all branches of the woodworking industry because it is the most resistant to external influences.”

 According to the book, there are more than 80 different species of oak in the United States, with many mixed genera and varieties.
 “Due to the strong interbreeding of the different species the color spectrum is broad and extends from light yellow to dark brown with deviations into pink.”